Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 When it comes to Death Valley attractions, Badwater Basin is always going to be high on the list.

-At 86 metres below sea level, it’s the lowest point in North America.
+At 86 metres (282 feet) below sea level, Badwater is the lowest point in North America.

 Most people just take a few steps beyond the boardwalk.
-But if you’re like me, you’ll want to walk the 1.8-mile path to ensconce yourself in the shimmering, salty vista fully.
+But if you’re like me, you’ll want to walk the 1.8-mile path into the heart of the basin to fully ensconce yourself in the shimmering, salty vista.

-It’s super easy to get to, so lazy tourists will rejoice.
-But the parking lot fills up fast, so get there early.
+It’s super easy to get to, but the parking lot fills up fast, so get there early.

 Marvel at the Views from Zabriskie Point